world-wide-IT-tech/ai-bid-and-question-bot/README.md

 ![enter api key](./images/enter-api-key.png)

-## Select Project description and use the popup buttons
+## Select Project description and use the buttons on popup
-- answer or proposal will be copied to your clipboard after generation.
+- Answer or proposal will be copied to your clipboard after generation.

 ![use the popup](./images/use.png)
 - Buttons